-- (a) The contracting officer must prepare DD Form 254, Contract Security Classification Specification (illustrated in FAR 53.303-DD-254), for contracts involving contractor access to classified information.
-This form identifies for contractors the areas of classified information involved.
-The contracting officer may use written notice of classification for research or service contracts. - (b) Obtain instructions or guidance on completing DD Form 254 from the Security and Emergency Management Division, Office of Mission Assurance (OMA).
+(a) Prepare DD Form 254, Contract Security Classification Specification (illustrated in FAR 53.303-DD-254), for contracts involving contractor access to classified information.
+This identifies for DoD and contractors the areas of classified information involved.
+You may use written notice of classification for research or service contracts.

+(b) Obtain instructions or guidance on completing DD Form 254 from CA.